rupertgermann/image-crawler/README.md

 ## Installation

-1. Ensure you have Node.js 18+ installed
+1. Ensure you have Node.js 18+ installed (v18.17.0 or later recommended for full ES modules support)
 2. Install the package globally:

 ```bash